Photo: inland temperate rainforest with a past western hemlock looper (native insect) outbreak in the Goat River area east of Prince George, BC

 Below are photos of primary forests with disease, pests and fire that would appear to be exempted from the EU Environment Committee’s current recommendations on pellet logging.

-This is the inland temperate rainforest with a past western hemlock looper (native insect) outbreak in the Goat River area east of Prince George, BC:
+Photo: inland temperate rainforest with a past western hemlock looper (native insect) outbreak in the Goat River area east of Prince George, BC

-This is a spruce beetle (native insect) outbreak in the Parsnip drainage north of Prince George and one west of Mackenzie, BC.
-Read about the importance of spruce beetle to the boreal rainforest here.
-The second photo is by Maya Menezes:
+Photo: This is a spruce beetle (native insect) outbreak in the Parsnip drainage north of Prince George

 As you can see, primary forests with disease, pests and fire are complex and full of life and dimension.
 They are intact.